ryonakano/atlas/README.md

-# Atlas Maps
+# Atlas

-Atlas Maps is a map viewer designed for elementary OS.
+Atlas is a map viewer designed for elementary OS.

-This repository is a fork of the [original Atlas Maps](https://launchpad.net/atlas-maps).
+This repository is a fork of [Atlas Maps](https://launchpad.net/atlas-maps).

 ## Installation